SoftBank's Arm says China joint venture replaces CEO

-SHANGHAI, June 10 (Reuters) - SoftBank Group Corp 9984.T owned chip technology firm Arm Ltd said on Wednesday the chief executive officer of its China joint venture has stepped down and been replaced.
+SHANGHAI, June 10 (Reuters) - SoftBank Group Corp-owned 9984.T chip technology firm Arm Ltd said on Wednesday the chief executive officer of its China joint venture, Allen Wu, has stepped down and been replaced.

+Arm China is a Shanghai-based joint venture between British chip designer Arm Ltd and Chinese private equity firm Hopu Investments.

-Wu did not immediately respond to a message sent to his Linkedin account.
+Wu did not immediately respond to a message sent to his LinkedIn account, and a Hopu spokesman did not immediately respond to a request for comment.

-Arm China, which generates revenue by licensing chip architecture to Chinese companies, was established in 2018 when SoftBank sold a 51% stake in its subsidiary Arm Ltd to a group of Chinese investors.
+Arm China, which generates revenue by licensing chip architecture to Chinese companies, was established in 2018 when SoftBank sold a 51% stake in Arm Ltd's Chinese subsidiary, Arm Technology (China) Co Ltd, to a group of Chinese investors.
 Softbank acquired Arm in 2016 for $32 billion.

-The personnel change comes as the U.S. and China remain caught in a spat over technology.
+The personnel change comes as the United States and China remain caught in a spat over technology.
 Last month, the Department of Commerce placed additional restrictions on smartphone maker Huawei Technologies Co Ltd HWT.UL that would prevent certain American companies from supplying to it.

 Last October, the British company said it would continue to supply its designs to Huawei after ruling they did not breach U.S. rules.